North & South (New Zealand magazine)

 North & South is a New Zealand monthly national current affairs magazine, specialising in long-form investigative stories and photojournalism.
-In an eight-page article in 2015, for example, "Long Walk to Justice", staff writer Mike White asked if New Zealand’s justice system should establish an independent commission to investigate wrongful convictions.
-Issues involving justice in New Zealand provide a theme for many of his stories for North & South.
 The editorial content also includes profiles of New Zealanders, brief stories, essays, opinion, music, film and book reviews, food, and travel.

 History and profile

 North & South was launched in April 1986 by Metro Publications – Mick Mason and Bruce Palmer, under editor Robyn Langwell.
 ACP Magazines then sold to ACP.
-It is now published by Bauer Media NZ, based in Auckland.
 Bauer Media NZ acquired the title in September 2012.
 Virginia Larson succeeded Robyn Langwell as editor in 2008 until 2020.

 The magazine has won more than 300 journalism, photography and design awards, including multiple MPA Magazine of the Year awards, Citi Journalism Awards for Excellence and Wolfson Fellowships to the University of Cambridge, United Kingdom.

 In early April 2020, the Bauer Media Group closed down several of its New Zealand brands including North & South in response to the economic downturn caused by the COVID-19 pandemic in New Zealand.

 On 17 June 2020, Sydney investment firm Mercury Capital purchased North and South as part of its acquisition of Bauer Media's New Zealand and Australian media assets.
 On 17 July, Mercury Capital confirmed that it would be selling North and South to independent publishers Konstantin Richter and Verena Friederike Hasel.

-Contribution to press freedom
+In May 2023, the couple sold North & South magazine to School Road Publishing, part of the Waitapu Group, a New Zealand group of public relations and media agencies owned by Greg Partington.
+School Road also owns the digital title Woman+.

+Until November 2024, the editor at School Road was Susanna Andrew.

+On 18 November 2024, School Road announced the magazine's print publication would be put on hold while efforts were made to improve the North & South website.
+The company blamed flat advertising sales.

+In March 2025 North & South was relaunched as a 'digital newsletter' and website edited by Sarah Daniell.
+School Road said it intended to relaunch North & South as a print magazine.

+On 29 October 2025, Daniell revealed the launch had been cancelled weeks before the planned publication date in November.
+School Road announced it has put the magazine back on 'indefinite hold'.

+A story in The Spinoff by Madeleine Chapman on 18 October hinted at the decision behind closing North & South.
+"There were plans to return [North & South] to print by the end of the year but according to owner Greg Partington this week, 'I’m just not satisfied that the revenues are there'.
+In other words," Chapman concluded, "it’s dying a very slow and quite depressing death".

+North & South has specialised in long-form investigative stories and photojournalism.
+For example, in an eight-page 2015 article "Long walk to justice", staff writer Mike White asked if New Zealand's justice system should establish an independent commission to investigate wrongful convictions.
+Issues involving justice in New Zealand provide a theme for many of his stories for North & South.